-All asset based approaches to primary care start with asset based conversations with patients.
+All asset based approaches to primary care start For these connections to work well, people in these with asset based conversations with patients.
 These conversations re-define the relationship between the primary care system and the public.
 They set expectations of staff and of patients and they shape behaviour.
 They help patients identify their own skills, strengths and agency, as well as the assets in their own family and community.